Why You Need Travel Insurance

 World Nomads provide a competitive price and good overall coverage, especially if you are generally healthy and under 70.

 So get a quote now to check their competitive pricing and list of inclusions.
 Always compare like for like - the cheaper the price, the less benefits it includes for you.
 Make sure it covers your type of travel groove.

 World Nomads automatically covers a pre-defined list of pre-existing conditions.
-If your condition is not listed, then there is no cover.
+If your condition is not listed, then there is no cover for claims arising from your pre-existing illness.
 Carefully read through the policy document when you get a quote.

 When you get your quote, the relevant excess is mentioned in the policy document.

 If World Nomads choose to reimburse the purchase price of your stolen/damaged item, they will deduct for normal wear and tear by using a depreciation scale of their choice.

 For all stolen/lost items, you must get a police report within 24 hours.
 A copy of the report must be submitted with the claim.

 Keep receipts and documented records of everything, even all those electronic devices that you bring with you.
 Makes the claims procedure less stressful.

 Keep your insurance policy number within easy access while you travel and give to your travelling partner.
 Makes it easier when contacting World Nomads 24/7 emergency assistance.